District Safety & Security

 The District Safety & Security Council (DSSC) was created to coordinate district efforts to ensure a safe environment to learn and work.
 The DSSC is chaired by the PCS Administrator of School Safety and consists of representatives from the Superintendent's and Area Superintendent's offices, Human Resources, the School Board, Emergency Management, Schools Police, School Health Services, and Technology Information Systems.

-Each school will have a School Resource Officer or an armed School Security Officer on site.
+- A School Resource Officer or an armed School Safety Officer in place at every school site.

 - A new visitor management system, called Ident-A-Kid, that will be used in all schools in 2019-2020 to streamline the check-in process and further meet the requirements of the Jessica Lunsford Act.